iknowjason/PurpleCloud/README.md

 # Changelog

-## 9/6/22:  Updated Azure AD Connect on Domain Controller!
+## 9/6/22:  Updated Azure AD Connect on Domain Controller.
 - Customizable Azure AD Connect msi included in ```files/dc``` folder.
 - Updates AAD Connect MSI to version 2.x
 - Automatic upload/download to DC's local administrator Desktop

-## 9/2/22:  Added support for custom CSV files for loading your own AD users, groups, and OUs into AD DS!
+## 9/2/22:  Added support for custom CSV files for loading your own AD users, groups, and OUs into AD DS.
 - Import your own CSV file with ```--csv file.csv```.
 Must conform with a specific format that will be documented soon.
 - Supported for both ```sentinel.py``` and ```ad.py``` AD DS code generators.

 ## 9/1/22:  Removed local-exec and ansible!
 Customizable files!
-Upgraded Sysmon and Velociraptor!
+Upgraded Sysmon and Velociraptor.
 - Removed local-exec and ansible dependencies.
 All post configuration management is done with user-data and bash/powershell.
 - Changed all files in range (winlogbeat, sysmon, sysmon-config) to be self-contained and customizable for upload to/from a storage container.
 - Upgraded Sysmon to v14 and and latest SwiftOnSecurity Sysmon-Config